Chelsea & four other Premier League clubs in race for Mbuyamba after Barcelona exit | Goal.com

 Chelsea & four other Premier League clubs in race for Mbuyamba after Barcelona exit

-Chelsea are one of a number of Premier League clubs competing to sign Xavier Mbuyamba following his exit from Barcelona.
+Chelsea are one of a number of Premier League clubs competing to sign teenage defender Xavier Mbuyamba following his exit from Barcelona.

 The 18-year-old is regarded as one of the top talents in his age group and is currently considering various proposals from teams in England's top flight.

-Barcelona agreed to allow Mbuyamba to leave for free amid economic concerns at Camp Nou, with savings needing to be made on wages and future payments despite the defender being a highly-rated member of the La Masia system.
+Barcelona agreed to allow Mbuyamba to leave for free this summer amid economic concerns at Camp Nou, with savings needing to be made on wages and future payments despite the centre-back being a highly-rated member of the La Masia system.

-Academy director Patrick Kluivert originally signed the MVV Maastricht youngster after he made his debut in the Dutch second division at 16 years old.
+Academy director Patrick Kluivert originally signed the MVV Maastricht youngster after he made his debut in the Dutch second division at 16.

-Mbuyamba went on trial at Chelsea and Barca but he decided to join the Catalan giants with a view to appearing for Barcelona's B side and then eventually the first-team.
+Mbuyamba went on trial at Chelsea and Barca, but decided to join the Catalan giants with a view to appearing for Barcelona's B side and then eventually the first-team.

 A divide between the leadership of La Masia and Barca B is one of the reasons cited for the disconnect, with Mbuyamba having been willing to consider staying had a loan move been properly considered.

-The Blues therefore stand a decent chance of landing him now he's available for free, with the English game of appeal to the teenager who thinks a Premier League club could help take his game to the next level.
+The Blues therefore stand a decent chance of landing him now he is available for free, with the English leagues of appeal to a teenager who thinks a Premier League club could help take his game to the next level.

-Chelsea have already invested huge sums into their youth team and have announced their latest list of academy scholars.
+Chelsea have already invested huge sums into their youth team this summer and recently announced their latest list of academy scholars.

-Ahead of the new season, Edwin Andersson joins from IFK Gothenberg, Jimi Tauriainen from Helsingin Jalkapalloklubi and Bryan Fiabema from Tromso.
+Ahead of the new season, Edwin Andersson has joined from IFK Gothenberg, Jimi Tauriainen from Helsingin Jalkapalloklubi and Bryan Fiabema from Tromso.

 Meanwhile, Stoke City's young Dutch striker Mohamed Sankoh trained with the club this week, although no agreement has yet been reached for him to join the west Londoners.